huaxuyu/masscubedocs/content/docs/quickstart.md

 1. `data` folder: a file folder containing all raw LC-MS data in <u>.mzML</u> or <u>.mzXML</u> format.
 It's **mandatory**.
 Instructions for file conversion are provided [here](../workflows/data_preparation).

 2. `sample_table.csv` file: a csv file to claim the sample groups including biological groups, quality control samples, or blank samples.
 A template can be downloaded from [here](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/sample_table.csv).
 It's **optional**.
-If not provided, normalization and statistical analysis will not be applied. **Note:** In sample table, please name quality control samples as "qc" and blank samples as "blank" (not case-sensitive).
+If not provided, normalization and statistical analysis will not be applied. **Note:** In sample table, please specify if a sample is blank or qc from the "is_blank" and "is_qc" columns, respectively.

 3. `parameters.csv` file: a csv file to set parameters for the workflow.
 A template can be downloaded from [here](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/parameters.csv).
 It's **optional**.
 If not provided, the [default parameters](../parameter) will be applied, yet **annotation will not be performed since the MS/MS library is not provided**.